The Darkness (character): Jackie Estacado

-Jackie Estacado was the vessel of the Darkness for the first run of the series.
-He is depicted as a brutalized version of the classical anti-hero; oft-aligned with evil, but sometimes fighting with remorse and wanting to do good.
-The key to his personality the writers give is "My whole life I've been kicked around, you know?
+Jackie Estacado is the vessel of the Darkness for the first run of the series.
+He is depicted as an antihero; often aligned with evil, but sometimes with remorse.
+He states his ethos in Vol. 2, #5: "My whole life I've been kicked around, you know?
 I don't know how to do anything but kick back".

-Raised as a hit-man for the Franchetti Family Mob, Jackie's defining quality was his penchant for murder as well as womanizing.
-Despite his criminal lifestyle, Jackie followed a strict code of morals.
-Chief among his beliefs was a trust in those who earned it and a fierce loyalty to family and allies.
-Early in the series, his main love interest was his childhood friend Jenny Romano.
-He later developed a romance with Sara Pezzini after the birth of their daughter, Hope Pezzini.
+The son of notorious mob associate Danny Estacado and an unnamed prostitute, Jackie is taken in by Saint Gerald's Orphanage, where he is frequently abused by the orderlies.
+Despite his antisocial nature, Jackie protects his friend Jenny from their cruel treatment.
+At the age of six, Jackie is adopted by up-and-coming mob boss Frankie "Kill-The-Children-Too" Franchetti, who claims to be his uncle.
+Frankie does this after being persuaded by Sonatine of the Brotherhood of Darkness that bringing Jackie into his inner circle will make him powerful.

-The son of notorious Mob associate Danny Estacado and an unnamed prostitute, Jackie was taken in by Saint Gerald's Orphanage where he was frequently abused by the orderlies.
-Despite his antisocial nature even as a boy, Jackie protected his friend Jenny from their cruel treatment.
-At the age of six, Jackie was adopted by upcoming Mob boss Frankie "Kill-The-Children-Too" Franchetti, claiming to be his uncle.
-He only did so after being persuaded by Sonatine of the Brotherhood of Darkness that bringing Jackie into his inner circle would make Frankie powerful.
+Raised as a hitman for the Franchetti mob family, Jackie has a penchant for murder and promiscuity.
+Despite his criminal lifestyle, Jackie follows a strict moral code of trust in those who earn it and fierce loyalty to family and allies.
+Early in the series, his main love interest is his childhood friend Jenny Romano.
+He later develops a romance with Sara Pezzini after the birth of their daughter, Hope Pezzini.

-Life in the Mob provided Jackie both with a home as well as a sense of safety and family, but also made him more violent and prone to illegal activity.
-Losing his virginity at age fourteen to a female officer during interrogation, he disregarded the law and developed a sex habit.
-Making his first hit at age sixteen, Jackie soon became Frankie's chief enforcer; skyrocketing the Franchetti's into one of the top Mob families in New York City and fulfilling Sonatine's prophecy.
-Living a playboy lifestyle, Jackie would often visit Jenny's club to keep in touch.
+Life in the mob provides Jackie with a home and as a sense of safety and family, but also makes him more violent and prone to illegal activity.
+Losing his virginity at age fourteen to a female police officer during an interrogation, he disregards the law and develops a sex habit.
+Completing his first hit at age sixteen, Jackie soon becomes Frankie's chief enforcer, skyrocketing the Franchetti family into one of the top mob families in New York City.
+Jackie often visits Jenny's club to keep in touch.

-Both the Angelus and Sonatine kept vigil over the course of Jackie's life; both of them waiting for him to manifest the Darkness - the Brotherhood wishing to exploit his power for their own ends while the Angelus wished only to annihilate the wielder while at his most vulnerable.
-Jackie was also being watched by followers of the Church of the Angelus which had infiltrated various criminal operations in opposition to Franchetti's.
-Among them was Regis Tyne, a Mob accountant who would associate with Jackie and attempt to assassinate him over a decade later.
+Both the Angelus and Sonatine watch over Jackie throughout his life, waiting for him to manifest the Darkness – the Brotherhood wishing to exploit his power and the Angelus wishing to annihilate the wielder at his most vulnerable.
+Jackie is also watched by followers of the Church of the Angelus who have infiltrated various criminal operations.
+Among them is Regis Tyne, a mob accountant who associates with Jackie and attempts to assassinate him over a decade later.